georgerennie/blog/_posts/2024-09-25-clock-gating.md

 ]({{ "/assets/images/clock-gating/icg_latch.png" | relative_url }})

 But this uses more logic than the clock gated DFF for the same function, so how does this save in area?
-The savings rely once again on amortized cost.
+The savings rely once again on amortised cost.
 You will notice now that the value at the output of the DFF depends only on the input and the clock.
 This means that it can be reused for multiple flops that read from the same wire, even if they have different enable signals.